Copper: Modern

 The Great Copper Mountain was a mine in Falun, Sweden, that operated from the 10th century to 1992.
 It satisfied two-thirds of Europe's copper consumption in the 17th century and helped fund many of Sweden's wars during that time.
 It was referred to as the nation's treasury; Sweden had a copper backed currency.

 Copper is used in roofing, currency, and for photographic technology known as the daguerreotype.
 Copper was used in Renaissance sculpture, and was used to construct the Statue of Liberty; copper continues to be used in construction of various types.
 Copper plating and copper sheathing were widely used to protect the under-water hulls of ships, a technique pioneered by the British Admiralty in the 18th century.
 The Norddeutsche Affinerie in Hamburg was the first modern electroplating plant, starting its production in 1876.
-The German scientist Gottfried Osann invented powder metallurgy in 1830 while determining the metal's atomic mass; around then it was discovered that the amount and type of alloying element (e.g., tin) to copper would affect bell tones.

 During the rise in demand for copper for the Age of Electricity, from the 1880s until the Great Depression of the 1930s, the United States produced one third to half the world's newly mined copper.
-Major districts included the Keweenaw district of northern Michigan, primarily native copper deposits, which was eclipsed by the vast sulphide deposits of Butte, Montana in the late 1880s, which itself was eclipsed by porphyry deposits of the Souhwest United States, especially at Bingham Canyon, Utah and Morenci, Arizona.
+Major districts included the Keweenaw district of northern Michigan, primarily native copper deposits, which was eclipsed by the vast sulphide deposits of Butte, Montana, in the late 1880s, which itself was eclipsed by porphyry deposits of the Southwest United States, especially at Bingham Canyon, Utah, and Morenci, Arizona.
 Introduction of open pit steam shovel mining and innovations in smelting, refining, flotation concentration and other processing steps led to mass production.
 Early in the twentieth century, Arizona ranked first, followed by Montana, then Utah and Michigan.

 Flash smelting was developed by Outokumpu in Finland and first applied at Harjavalta in 1949; the energy-efficient process accounts for 50% of the world's primary copper production.

-The Intergovernmental Council of Copper Exporting Countries, formed in 1967 by Chile, Peru, Zaire and Zambia, operated in the copper market as OPEC does in oil, though it never achieved the same influence, particularly because the second-largest producer, the United States, was never a member; it was dissolved in 1988.
+The Intergovernmental Council of Copper Exporting Countries, formed in 1967 by Chile, Peru, Zaire, and Zambia, operated in the copper market as OPEC does in oil, though it never achieved the same influence, particularly because the second-largest producer, the United States, was never a member; it was dissolved in 1988.

+In 2008, China became the world's largest importer of copper.

 Applications

 The major applications of copper are electrical wire (60%), roofing and plumbing (20%), and industrial machinery (15%).
 Copper is used mostly as a pure metal, but when greater hardness is required, it is put into such alloys as brass and bronze (5% of total use).
 For more than two centuries, copper paint has been used on boat hulls to control the growth of plants and shellfish.
 A small part of the copper supply is used for nutritional supplements and fungicides in agriculture.
-Machining of copper is possible, although alloys are preferred for good machinability in creating intricate parts.
+Pure copper's ductility, weakness and high friction between copper chips and cutting tools makes machining of copper difficult; alloys are preferred for good machinability.
+Copper cookware can react with acidic or alkaline foods leaving a metallic taste, but is useful for whipping egg-whites.